Science and STEM Education

 Our education reach is unparalleled in the cultural sector and our museums break down barriers for people of all ages to make sense of the world through science, technology, engineering and maths (STEM).

 Since reopening our museums after the COVID-19 lockdown period in November 2020, more than 80% of visitors to our museums have been families.
 Our museums are uniquely placed to bridge the gap between learning at school and learning at home, creating opportunities for parents, carers and children to learn together.

-From our hands-on experiences at Scienceworks, to inspirational exhibitions such as the world’s finest Triceratops (opening late 2021 at Melbourne Museum), our museums harness the power of science to inspire future generations of explorers, critical thinkers and innovators.
+From our hands-on experiences at Scienceworks, to inspirational exhibitions such as the world’s finest Triceratops (opening 2022 at Melbourne Museum), our museums harness the power of science to inspire future generations of explorers, critical thinkers and innovators.